Marine, Offshore and

 Volunteering

-We welcome applications from people with a keen interest in marine technology historical research, together with industrial work experience, or appropriate qualifications to work with us as volunteers to assist with cataloguing and developing our Special Collection.
+We welcome applications from people with a keen interest in marine technology historical research, supported by industrial work experience or appropriate qualifications.
+Volunteers will assist us in cataloguing and developing our Special Collection.

 Contact and location